iszczesniak/cpp/move/index.md

 # Introduction

-The move semantics applies only to the class types, so I'll talk about the *values of objects*, and not *data*.
-An object is an instance of a class type (i.e., a piece of memory interpreted as a class type).
+The move semantics applies only to the data of class types, so I'll talk about the values of *objects*, and not *data*.
+An object is an instance of a class type (i.e., a piece of memory interpreted as defined in a class or a structure).
 The state of the object is called the *value*.

+The definition of the value of an object depends on the implementation of the class.
+Usually the value is the state of its member fields and base objects.
+However, there might be some supporting data in an object (e.g., some cache data) that do not have to be part of the object value.

 The value can be copied when the object is: